shreevatsa/tex/program/tangle/index.md

 ## Table of contents

+<object type="image/svg+xml" data="tangle-contents.svg"></object>

 Because of its length, let's study each part separately.
-I've grouped the 20 sections into what seem to me to be natural places.
+I've grouped the 20 parts into what seem to me to be natural places.

 - [1.
 Introduction](tangle-1) 1
 - [2.
 The character set](tangle-2) 11